FeruzaShokirjonovna/quiz-app/README.md

 ![CSS](assets/images/bug-css.png)

 This was an oversight from the development phase when the font size was being modified.
 It was easily fixed by setting the background color as planned.

+* During manual testing, it was known that, the user is able to submit the quiz empty without selecting any answers.
+This is fixed by adding javascript code which unables the user skip the question empty.

+* There was lots of vertical scrolling on mobile screens due to the large white container underneath the game.
+This responsiveness issue is fixed by wrapping all sections with div container.

+* There was "Home" link in header, which served as navigation link to the home page.
+It was changed a Home button on results page as it was making navigation difficult.

 ## Unfixed Bugs